 This regulation is going to affect major companies and how they handle data.
 It could potentially affect your own business, which would require you to take significant steps to address the requirements of the law.
-It could also open up new jobs specifically addressing the changes.
+It could also open new jobs specifically addressing the changes.
 Even if it doesn’t affect your business, it is relevant in that it affects your rights as a consumer.
 Any EU or large American companies will likely have to comply to GDPR, meaning your privacy rights will be greatly increased during dealings with them.
 So, in short, yes you should care!

 Will it affect you?

-GDPR is a regulation for the EU, and will mainly only apply to the businesses located there.
+GDPR is a regulation for the EU, and will mainly only apply to businesses located there.
 However, any businesses that cater to and collect data of individuals within the EU will also need to comply with the regulation.
-Large American companies like Google, Facebook, and Amazon have been making changes in order to satisfy GDPR requirements.
+Large American companies like Google, Facebook and Amazon have been making changes in order to satisfy GDPR requirements.
 They also have to ensure that their users are in compliance with GDPR when using business services such as Google AdWords or Facebook for Business.
 Thus, experiences on those sites may differ slightly as they implement changes.
 Make sure you are complying with the sites’ privacy policies, and that you are clear on your own policies.

 Should you take action?